 The Center for Public Information on Population Research (CPIPR) at PRB was developed to help bridge this gap.
 Funded by the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD), it serves as the Coordinating Center for the NICHD Population Dynamics Centers Research Infrastructure Program.
 Through CPIPR, PRB translates and disseminates major peer-reviewed findings to nontechnical audiences via a specialized website, online and print media, and social media channels.

 The popresearchcenters.org website explains and publicizes the findings of research from the 20+ Population Dynamics Research Centers and provides a centralized source of information about new research and events at the Centers.

 Key Center activities include:

-- Promotion of Population Dynamics Centers research through Twitter, Facebook, and other social media platforms.
+Promotion of Population Dynamics Centers research through social media channels.

 PRB helps Population Dynamics Center researchers publicize their findings.
 For example, PRB’s article, “Married Women With Children and a Male Partner Do More Housework Than Single Moms,” is based on Center research.
 Using Mother’s Day as a hook, we developed a press release (issued via PR Newswire), an op-ed placed with the Washington Post, and a social media campaign (Facebook, Twitter, LinkedIn) including a short video and a series of posts.
 Our media relations team pitched the story to 300 media outlets, including major daily newspapers, national broadcast and print outlets, and key blogs and other online outlets.
 Our outreach results included 197 million media impressions through print, TV, radio, and online outlets.
 CPIPR also provided a one-hour media training for the four researchers to help them prepare for anticipated media interviews.